 British troops occupy Austria (Graz and Vienna) (1945)

 Imperial War Museum – Photos of Carinthia (search link does not work; probably needs updating with a new search)

-BMH Klagenfurt Austria – 31st British General Hospital (photographs, memories and information about the 31st BGH that was at Jäger Barracks in Lendorf, just outside Klagenfurt in Austria)
+BMH Klagenfurt Austria – 31st British General Hospital (photographs, memories and information about the 31st BGH that was at Jäger Barracks in Lendorf, just outside Klagenfurt)

 Robert GI Maxwell- Austria, 1945-50 (link does not work; wonder what that was all about?)